petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-best-practices.md

 VM Image Builder uses a staging resource group in your subscription to customize your VM image.
 You must consider this resource group as sensitive and restrict access to only required principals.
 Keep these risks in mind:

-- Because the process of customizing your image happens in this resource group, a principal that has access to the resource group can compromise the image building process.
+- Because the process of customizing your image happens in this resource group, a principal that has access to the resource group can compromise the image-building process.
 For example, such a principal can inject malware into the image.

 - VM Image Builder delegates privileges associated with the template identity and the build VM identity to resources in this resource group.
 A principal that has access to the resource group can get access to these identities.